angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 DR off of Petal and hold up the Misty to then access a basic Island from the pile both insulating our mana and digging deeper into the pile.

-Once you have decided which mana source to utilise you will need to resolve Doomsday and decide what cards to play around.
+Once you have decided which mana source to utilize you will need to resolve Doomsday and decide what cards to play around.

 Some potential interaction you could face: